 State plan overview

 Illinois publishes an updated Alzheimer’s state plan every three years pursuant to the Alzheimer’s Disease Assistance Act (410 ILCS 405).
 The Act charged the Illinois Department of Public Health to create an Advisory Committee comprised of persons experienced in Alzheimer’s disease research, professional caregivers, members of advocacy organizations, persons living with Alzheimer’s, and family members of those living with the disease.
 In 2012, the Act was amended to drive the next iteration of the state plan toward dementia-capability.
-The latest update, the Alzheimer’s Disease Illinois State Plan: 2017-2020 Report and Recommendations, was released December 2016.
+In December 2016, the Alzheimer’s Disease Illinois State Plan: 2017-2020 Report and Recommendations, was released.
+The latest update was released in September 2020 — Alzheimer’s Disease Illinois State Plan: 2020-2023 Report and Recommendations.

 Resources for action